site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 ## Backup and Restore Functionality

 The script automatically backs up configuration files under `/etc/config/` during installation.
-The backup targets are three files: `network`, `dhcp`, and `firewall`, which are saved with the `.adguard.bak` extension appended.
+The backup targets are two files: `dhcp` and `firewall`, which are saved with a timestamped `.backup.YYYYMMDDHHMMSS` extension (e.g., `dhcp.backup.20231210132600`).

 When backup files exist during removal, they are automatically restored to the original configuration.
 If backup files do not exist, only the dnsmasq configuration is reset to default values.
 Backup files are automatically deleted after the removal process is completed.